 A great eCommerce platform should help you make sure your website loads quickly for users.

-If you aren’t sure if yours is fast, use our free Bitcatcha speed checker to check.
+If you aren’t sure if yours is fast, use our free Bitcatcha Speed Checker to check.
 All you need to do is provide your website URL, and we’ll show you its performance metrics.

 Equally important, though, is the reliability of service.
 A platform with frequent service outages can severely impact many things.
 If yours is letting you down, it’s time to consider a migration.

 Many eCommerce platforms try to sell themselves as being “easy to use,” but that is something open to interpretation.
 Just because they think it is doesn’t mean that you’ll find it so as well.
+Trial periods help assess adaptability and user-friendliness for building and maintaining an eCommerce site.

 Remember that you need to use the system to build your eCommerce site and maintain it as well.
 Product descriptions will need updating, new products or SKUs will come into play, and even images may change.
 If you struggle with the basics, it doesn’t bode well for the future.

+Choose an eCommerce platform that offers integrations with third-party apps and services for expanded functionality, crucial for seamless integration with existing tools like MailChimp or social media platforms.
 You don’t want to get bogged down with an eCommerce platform that gets you stuck with just the features it wants to offer.
 Look for a service that is extendible through integrations with third-party apps and services.

 Thanks to plugins, modules, apps, or other forms of extensions, most modern eCommerce platforms have few limitations.
 If there’s something you need to do that’s not part of core functionality, there will likely be a way to add it on.